Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Introduction

-The rest of this paper is organized as follows.
-In Section \ref{SECT:pre}, we present basic terminologies in symbolic integration and a dual description of subspaces.
-Steps 1 and 2 in Outline \ref{OUT:3steps} are taken in Section \ref{SECT:risch}.
-The induction base and hypothesis are given in Section \ref{SECT:ind}.
-Step 3 is carried out in Section \ref{SECT:prim} for primitive extensions and Section \ref{SECT:hyperexp} for hyperexponential extensions, respectively.
-In Section \ref{SECT:main}, we complete the induction and present examples for in-field integration.
-The complete reduction is applied to elementary integration and creative telescoping in Section \ref{SECT:app}.
-Experimental results on the efficiency of the complete reduction are presented in Section \ref{SECT:expr}.
-Concluding remarks are given in Section \ref{SECT:conc}.
-In the appendix, we present the pseudo-code descriptions of algorithms based on some constructive proofs in Sections \ref{SECT:prim} and \ref{SECT:hyperexp}.
+The remainder of this paper is organized as follows.
+Section~\ref{SECT:pre} introduces basic terminology from symbolic integration and provides a dual description of complementary subspaces.
+In Section \ref{SECT:risch}, we recall the notion of $t$-normalized elements, define companion operators, and transform the problem of constructing complete reductions on a transcendental Liouvillian extension to that on a differential subring.
+Our induction hypothesis is given in Section \ref{SECT:ind}.
+The most technical inductive steps are treated for primitive generators in Section \ref{SECT:prim}, and for hyperexponential generators in Section \ref{SECT:hyperexp}.
+The induction is finalized in Section \ref{SECT:main}.
+Applications and computational benchmarks are presented in Sections \ref{SECT:app} and \ref{SECT:expr}, respectively.
+Section \ref{SECT:conc} contains concluding remarks.
+In the appendix, we describe algorithms derived from the constructive proofs given in Sections \ref{SECT:prim} and~\ref{SECT:hyperexp}.